Is It Safe To Chat With Strangers Online?

 As cable and DSL technology became household staples, the audience pool widened in many regions, and many of the old-school chat rooms shut down.
 AOL was among the first to shut down its chat with stranger rooms.
 Yahoo followed their lead and shut their random stranger chat rooms down shortly after.

 Stranger chat rooms did not go away completely; however—many found that they simply took on different forms.
-Instant messenger chats and online forums like Reddit, Twitter and Facebook groups are the new face of chat rooms for many.
+Instant messenger chats and online forums like Reddit, Twitter and Facebook groups are the new faces of chat rooms for many.

-Do you ever wonder why some people never seem to have no trouble with others in online groups and others seem to get drawn into every feud and squabble?
+Do you ever wonder why some people never seem to have any trouble with others in online groups and others seem to get drawn into every feud and squabble?
 Many of the same issues that lead people to bully others in person can cause the same bullies to target the vulnerable online.

 “Bad actors” or dangerous people in the cyber world generally look for people who are new to online social networks and are not well-informed about healthy cyber communication, marking them as their next target.
 Virtually anyone can be made vulnerable to hacking, bullying or negative e-interactions.
 This is part of the reason why it can be so critical to learn and master internet safety in our constantly changing cyberspace.